 You see how it works, you set a goal and you get a plan.
 You don’t jump ahead of yourself.
 Fund the basics first and set up at least that $1000 of reserves in savings.
 Most of the reason the United States itself is in trouble is that we forgot Benjamin Franklin’s advice, a penny saved is a penny earned.
-You can start by making budgeting and savings your new goal.
+You can start by making budgeting and savings part of your new goal-centric plan.

 Julie Walraven can help you achieve results through using a personalized job search and resume writing strategy to take the mystery out of the process.
 To find out how, simply click here!

 Yesterday’s post was “You have to START to finish!”
 I promised to continue the theme of starting to finish.
 If this is a blog written by a professional resume writer, why then is my first topic about finances and not job search or resume writing or career planning?